cancel

 “We were able to make the switch [to the new server] fairly quickly without disrupting many people’s experiences.”

 In terms of social media, undoubtedly a significant part of any major brands marketing push in the 21st century, the World Cup saw a tremendous growth as the competition neared its opening ceremony.
 On Twitter, according to Twitter Counter, the RLWC2013 Twitter account saw growth of over 9,000 people from before the opening weekend up to the end of the tournament on 30th November.
-Facebook also saw a rise in terms of people following the page and also talking about the World Cup.
-Coates added:
+Facebook also saw a rise in terms of people following the page and also talking about the World Cup. people talking about world cup Coates added:

 “The internet has been central to the marketing and promotion of Rugby League World Cup 2013.
 Driving fans and members of the public to our website through social media and the publication of original and engaging content has played a key role in the success of the tournament in terms of attendances and public awareness.
 “We built both social media channels from scratch and have always maintained a policy of placing our supporters at the forefront of everything we do, on Facebook and Twitter in particular.
 We sought interaction, conversation and debate with supporters and responded and acted upon their comments and criticisms whenever possible.
 It helped to build a healthy online community where members feel valued and respected.”